Basketball at the 1988 Summer Olympics: Preliminary round

 The first two places in each of the preliminary round groups advanced to the semifinals, where Group A teams would meet Group B teams.
-Like their male counterparts, the Korea women's team didn't manage to advance to the knockout stage and ended up battling for 5th place against the other Asian representative, China and two of the European teams, Bulgaria and Czechoslovakia.
+Like their male counterparts, the Korea women's team did not manage to advance to the knockout stage and ended up battling for 5th place against the other Asian representative, China and two European teams, Bulgaria and Czechoslovakia.